-Salem Concrete Pros is a cement contractor in Salem, Oregon and has been in operation since 2009.
+Salem Concrete Pros is a concrete contractor in Salem, Oregon and has been in operation since 2009.

-We serve both commercial builders and homeowners and strive to achieve customer satisfaction in all our projects.
+We serve both commercial builders and homeowners and strive to achieve customer satisfaction in all of our concrete projects.

 Years of experience back us, and we have served hundreds of households and businesses, which have expressed extreme satisfaction in our work.
 We offer the best concrete services in the Salem area using superior and durable products, and all our concrete products are Marion County approved.
 We make use of the latest construction equipment and technology in our work.
 Our experts are highly trained and have long years of experience in the industry.